 Data ingestion with Hadoop Yarn, Spark, and Kafka

-As the technology is evolving, introducing newer and better solutions to ease our day to day hustle, a huge amount of data is generated from these different solutions in different formats like sensors, logs, and databases.
-The amount of data being generated is only going one way that is up which means increasing requirement for storing this humongous amount of data.
-To fulfill this requirement, there are storage systems available which are more than capable enough to store this not only in an efficient manner but also cheaper than ever.
-This was about the data generated and how you can store it, but the question is – are you doing enough to analyze it in a way which will profit your business.
+As technology is evolving, introducing newer and better solutions to ease our day-to-day hustle, a huge amount of data is generated from these different solutions in different formats like sensors, logs, and databases.
+The amount of data being generated is only going one way that is up which means increasing the requirement for storing this humongous amount of data.
+To fulfill this requirement, there are storage systems available that are more than capable enough to store this not only in an efficient manner but also cheaper than ever.
+This was about the data generated and how you can store it, but the question is - are you doing enough to analyze it in a way that will profit your business?
 If the answer is ‘Yes’ then this blog is for you and if the answer is ‘No’ then this blog is definitely for you.
-There are different technologies available that can elevate the value of the generated data and one of them is “data ingestion with big data”.
+There are different technologies available that can elevate the value of the generated data, and one of them is “data ingestion with big data”.

 So, what is data ingestion?

 Data collection layer: The data collection layer decides how the data is collected from resources to build the data pipeline.
 In the case which I will be elaborating, I am using Kafka as a data collection resource in the form of messages.
-Apache Kafka enables end to end communication with a robust queue which can handle high volumes of data with the distributed publish-subscribe messaging system.
+Apache Kafka enables end-to-end communication with a robust queue that can handle high volumes of data with the distributed publish-subscribe messaging system.
 It is used for building a real-time application.

 Use cases for Kafka: